ltfschoen/RustTest/RUST_BOOK_NOTES.md

             let team_name = String::from("Blue");
             // `get` returns Option<&V>, so the result will be `Some(&10)` or
-            // if no value for the key it returns `None`, which we have to handle let score = scores.get(&team_name);
+            // if no value for the key it returns `None` (similar to Null in other languages), which we have to handle let score = scores.get(&team_name);
             ```